-The Company raised \$2,000,070 through the issuance of 6,666,900 units warrant during three months ended March 31, 2019, where each unit comprises one common share and one transferable common share purchase.
-During year ended December 31, 2018, the Company raised \$4,283,695 through the issuance of 6,118,959 units, where each unit comprises of one common share and on transferable common share purchase warrant.
+During the year ended December 31, 2019, the Company raised \$2,000,070 through the issuance of 6,666,900 units, where each unit is comprised of one common share and one transferrable common share purchase warrant.
+During the year ended December 31, 2018, the Company raised \$4,283,695 through the issuance of 6,118,959 units, where each unit is comprised of one common share and one transferable common share purchase warrant.
+Refer to the notes to the financial statements for details of the shares issued.

-As at March 31, 2019, the Company had a cash balance of \$50,642 and a working capital deficit (current assets minus current liabilities) of \$121,511.
-Current liabilities as at March 31, 2019 totaled \$366,406.
+As at December 31, 2019, the Company had a cash balance of \$218,988 and working capital (current assets less current liabilities) of \$159,013.
+Current liabilities as at December 31, 2019 totaled \$391,148.
 The Company has incurred losses since inception and does not generate any cash inflows from operations.
-In the three-month period ended March 31, 2019, cash used in operating activities totaled \$216,168.
+In the year ended December 31, 2019, cash used in operating activities totaled \$1,400,532.

 The Company's ability to continue to meet its obligations and carry out its planned exploration activities is uncertain and dependent upon the continued financial support of its shareholders and on securing additional financing.
-There is, however, no assurance that any such initiatives will be sufficient and, as a result, there is significant doubt regarding the going concern assumption and, accordingly, the ultimate appropriateness of the use of accounting principles applicable to a going concern.
+Subsequent to December 31, 2019, the Company drew an additional US\$1.6 million on the loan from Taiga (see Financial Statement Note 6: Loan Payable and Note 11: Subsequent Events) There is, however, no assurance that any such initiatives will be sufficient and, as a result, there is significant doubt regarding the going concern assumption and, accordingly, the ultimate appropriateness of the use of accounting principles applicable to a going concern.
 The Company's consolidated financial statements do not reflect the adjustments to the carrying values of assets and liabilities and the reported expenses and balance sheet classifications that would be necessary if the Company were unable to realize its assets and settle its liabilities as a going concern in the normal course of operations for the foreseeable future.
 These adjustments could be material.